Information for New Participants

 What does it look like when your child joins the Dolphins?

-The schedule consists of Monday and Thursday evening 90 minute practices plus a 90 minute practice early on Saturday mornings.
+The schedule consists of 3 90-minute practices Monday and Thursday evenings and early Saturday mornings.
 The practices are not mandatory so if your swimmer is occasionally absent or even if they regularly cannot attend certain days, this does not exclude them from the club.
 However, the fees remain the same no matter how often or how rarely your swimmer attends.
 The fees are also non-refundable.

 Deck time can be a unique opportunity for making connections.
 Many parents find that the other swimmers’ parents are a wealth of information, much like a casual Down syndrome support group!
 But, if you don’t want to chat, reading is very relaxing too!

 Parent involvement with the club is vital.
 There are mandatory requirements of volunteering for our casino which is held at least once every two years.
 In addition, let us know if you are interested in joining the Board or volunteering with our social committee.

 We are extremely proud of this unique swimming group.
 We hope that the club is the right fit for you and your child and we look forward to welcoming you as part of The Calgary Dolphins.

 Participants are expected to be completely toilet trained with no recent history of ‘accidents’ in any pools or change rooms.
 In addition, participants are expected to be reasonably well behaved and cooperative while at the pool.
 If they need extra one-to-one support with getting changed, toileting, getting into the pool, staying in the pool or any other challenges which may not be easily solved by the coaches, then the parents/caregivers will be expected to be on hand to assist.
 While the coaches are well acquainted with working with individuals with Down syndrome, it must be remembered that they are first and foremost coaches, not behavioral aides.